gaberull/CountingCards/README.md

     - Stand pat
     - Split hand
     - Double down
-        * split and double can be stacked like in a real game of blackjack
+        * split and double can be stacked multiple times as in a real game of blackjack
     - Strategy hint
         * get basic strategy for the player's hand vs the dealer's shown card
         * get adjusted strategy based on count of the deck vs dealer's shown card
     - Get current running count
     - List rules
-    - Add funds
+    - Add funds after running out
-    - Quit
+    - Quit with option from menu prompt
 - Net session results are displayed at end of game, when the quit option is requested
+- Testing Mode:
+    * If user inputs the number of players to be 9, they can choose the hand that is dealt to them.
+There is nothing on screen that tells them about this.
+    * User can then choose the card they receive from hitting or doubling.
+    * Since these cards are not dealt out of the shoe, they do not affect the count

 ## Blackjack Terminology